Question: What do I need to know before changing my name?

 Q: If I plan to change my last name after I get married, what will I have to do?

 The process of changing your name begins with the Social Security Administration, which you can reach at 1-800-772-1213.
-For more information on step-by-step instructions for changing your name, visit the About.com Weddings Channel guide to changing your name.
+For more information on step-by-step instructions for changing your name, visit the How to Change Your Name after Marriage page.